 \section{Introduction}

-Nearest neighbor search (NNS) is a well-studied problem with many applications where the relevance of data points can be captured by vector similarities, such as search engines~\cite{li2021embedding}, data clustering~\cite{chen2018fast}, and anomaly detection~\cite{shen2018anomaly}.
-In these applications, datasets can be large and have several hundreds of dimensions and need to be searched quickly and accurately.
-The applications also frequently require multiple data points similar to the query, giving rise to the $k-$nearest neighbor search (KNNS) problem.
+$k$-nearest neighbor search is a well-studied problem with many applications where the relevance of data points can be captured by vector similarities, such as search engines~\cite{li2021embedding}, data clustering~\cite{chen2018fast}, and anomaly detection~\cite{shen2018anomaly}.
+In these applications, datasets can be large and have several hundred dimensions, and need to be searched quickly and accurately.